Provectus-Software-GmbH/SCA_Connectors/HubSpot Connector/readme.md

 The **SCA HubSpot Connector** is a secure, "Zero-Trust" Azure Function App that bridges HubSpot CRM and the **Secure Contacts App (SCA)**.
 It automates the retrieval, encryption, and storage of HubSpot contacts, making them available to SCA users without requiring additional HubSpot licenses.

-For full documentation (including a detailed setup guide), refer to the documentation included in the connector ZIP package.

 ## Who is it for?
 Organizations using HubSpot as a CRM who want to securely extend contact data to SCA users - without compromising on security or compliance.